21 free things to do in The City

 The Riverside Markets at the City Botanic Gardens is a Sunday institution.
 Take your furry friend along for a stroll to check out the global cuisine food trucks and artisan wares.

-Rise, shine and stretch.
-Bring your yoga mat to City Botanic Gardens for free 45-minute Yoga in the Park session on Sundays from 8:15am.
+Clock-off and stretch.
+Bring your yoga mat to the Queens Gardens for free 45-minute yoga and pilates in the park sessions.

 18. Enjoy free music with City Sounds